-- To formulate a research program indicating both the scientific and technical content, and the foreseen amount of commitment (in man-hours, assuming 1500 working hours per year) in the form of Work Breakdown Structure (WBS); the WBS has to be developed at least to the first level for first year doctoral students, and at least to second level for admission to the second year. - To illustrate the temporal evolution of the program through a GANNT Bar Chart, in agreement with the WBS.
+- To formulate a research program indicating both the scientific and technical content, and the foreseen amount of commitment in the form of Work Breakdown Structure (WBS); the WBS has to be developed at least to the first/second level for first year doctoral students, and at least to second/third level for admission to the second year. - To illustrate the temporal evolution of the program through a Gantt Bar Chart, in agreement with the WBS.
 In the first year, it is convenient to expand the chart to have visibility on a quarterly basis for the first year, and at least on a six-month basis for the other two years.
 From the second year, all the chart has to be expanded with at least 3 months of temporal resolution.